-- Complete an admission application; - Completed 30 or more semester credit hours (under 30 hours is considered first year status and the student may be required to take the placement test and submit high school transcript); - Earned 2.3 GPA and a minimum of 24 semester hours from the last college/university attended: - Must be in good standing with the last college/university attended; - Submit official transcripts of all previous colleges/universities attended; and - Pay a non-refundable admission application fee.
+- Complete an admission application; - Completed 30 or more semester credit hours (under 30 hours is considered first year status and the student may be required to take the placement test and submit high school transcript); - Earned 2.3 GPA and a minimum of 24 semester hours from the last college/university attended; - Must be in good standing with the last college/university attended; - Submit official transcripts of all previous colleges/universities attended; and - Pay a non-refundable admission application fee. - The HT core curriculum is waived for transfer students with earned Associate Degree in approved discipline from accredited institutions (see Transfer and Advanced Standing Credits section of this Bulletin).